How to Become a School Counselor in Minnesota

 Is teaching experience required to become a school counselor in Minnesota?

 Do I need a license to work as a school counselor in Minnesota?
-If so, what kind?

 How long does it take to become a licensed school counselor in Minnesota?